One More for Milan!

 North Carolina, USA

 I hailed buses, but few stopped.
 The first three said to go to Newark to the Lost and Found; they couldn’t help without the bus number.
-The fourth person finally used the radio, to no avail.
+The fourth person used the radio to no avail.
 The fifth said, “Step back onto the curb, and I’ll be right with you.”
 He then closed his doors and sped off.

 Returning to Alitalia, I asked for help, such as a reprint, since I still had my Spanish passport.
-The lady firmly said she saw my ticket on the screen, but a reprint wasn’t possible.
+The lady said she saw my ticket on the screen, but a reprint wasn’t possible.
 Another ticket at $485 would be necessary.
 I had $27.75.

-As hours ticked by, I became more aggressive.
+As the hours ticked by, I became more aggressive.
 I followed the Alitalia supervisor, pleading for a reprint exception.
 He said to buy another ticket.
 Finally, standing by the service desk, I heard a representative say: “No more people for the Milan flight!
 The door is closed!”

 It seemed a dream, but there was my ticket!